bhazard/chef-cookbooks/wso2/README.md

 * WSO2 Enterprise Service Bus (esb)
 * WSO2 Identity Server (is)

+The project includes a `Vagrantfile` that may be used for creating test instances for each of these components.
+This facilitates recipe testing, but is also useful for playing with the various WSO2 components.

+For more information about the various WSO2 components, see the [WSO2 Website](http://wso2.com/products/).

 ## Supported Platforms

 Built and tested on Ubuntu 14.04.